Houses with earthquake damage where one is leaning to the left and sunk in.

 • What's the cost to replace my possessions?
 Replacement costs for major appliances and other expensive items in your home could add up to a substantial sum.

 • Where would I live if my residence were uninhabitable?
-If your home sustains structural damage, you might have to vacate the premises and stay in a hotel while repairs are being done or your home is rebuilt
+If your home sustains structural damage, you might have to vacate the premises and stay in a hotel while repairs are being done, or your home is rebuilt.

-How do I get earthquake insurance in California?
+How to get earthquake insurance in California

-A majority of the world's biggest earthquakes take place along the U.S. Pacific Coast, stretching from Southern California to Alaska.
-Though California has one of the highest earthquake risks in the country, only 13% of Californian's have earthquake insurance.
-To help encourage more Californians to purchase earthquake coverage, the California Earthquake AuthorityTM (CEA) was created in 1995.
+Most of the world's biggest earthquakes take place along the U.S. Pacific Coast, stretching from Southern California to Alaska.
+To help encourage Californians to purchase earthquake coverage, the California Earthquake Authority™ (CEA) was created in 1995.
 The CEA is a nonprofit, privately funded insurer created by the state's government to help make earthquake insurance more affordable.
-This mini-policy option is available through most California insurance carriers.
-Additionally, if you live within 20 miles of a volcano, take a moment to find out more about how your family can prepare for and respond to a volcano eruption.
+This policy option is available through most California insurance carriers.

 To learn more about earthquake insurance and whether it's available in your area, contact your insurance agent.

 The information in this article was obtained from various sources not associated with State Farm® (including State Farm Mutual Automobile Insurance Company and its subsidiaries and affiliates).
 While we believe it to be reliable and accurate, we do not warrant the accuracy or reliability of the information.
-State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third party sites that might be hyperlinked from this page.
+State Farm is not responsible for, and does not endorse or approve, either implicitly or explicitly, the content of any third-party sites that might be hyperlinked from this page.
 The information is not intended to replace manuals, instructions or information provided by a manufacturer or the advice of a qualified professional, or to affect coverage under any applicable insurance policy.
 These suggestions are not a complete list of every loss control measure.
 State Farm makes no guarantees of results from use of this information.

 Start a quote